Preparing for the transition from IBOR to risk free rates. Updated on 20 May 2021.

 What are Risk Free Rates (“RFR”)?

-The table below lists the historical IBOR rates for major currencies and the corresponding alternative RFRs:
+The below table lists the historical IBOR rates for major currencies and the corresponding RFRs:

 What are the main differences between RFRs and IBORs?

-The main differences between RFRs and IBORs are the following:
+The main differences between IBORs and RFRs are the following:

-- Whereas IBORs are forward looking term rates that can apply across multiple tenors: overnight, 1 week, 1 month, 2 months, 3 months, 6 months and 12°months, RFRs are overnight rates with no term element.
-The only possibility to use RFRs with tenors, as of now, is on a backward looking basis, as averages over a given past period.
+Whereas IBORs are forward looking term rates that can apply across multiple tenors: overnight, 1 week, 1 month, 2 months, 3 months, 6 months and 12 months, RFRs are overnight rates with no term element (no maturities).
+The only possibility to use RFRs with tenors, as of now, is on a backward-looking basis, as averages over a given past period.
 The methodology recommended by public authorities and working groups to calculate such averages is with compounded interests.